 - conduct and document a safety assessment of the facility's operation, that includes a comprehensive and systematic investigation and analysis of all aspects of potential risks to health and safety

 - implement control measures that eliminate or minimise the risk of a major incident occurring

 - prepare an emergency plan

 - establish a Safety Management System

-- prepare a Safety Case.
-The Safety Case must demonstrate that the Safety Management System will control risks arising from major incidents and major incident hazards.
-It also needs to assess the adequacy of the measures required to control risks associated with the occurrence of major incidents.
+- prepare a safety case which demonstrates that the Safety Management System will control risks arising from incidents and incident hazards.
+It also needs to assess the adequacy of measures required to control risks associated with the occurrence of major incidents.

-Organisations or individuals must inform the regulator if they have, or are likely to have, any Schedule 15 chemical in excess of 10 per cent of the threshold quantities.
-The threshold quantities are set out in Schedule 15 of the Work Health and Safety Regulations 2012 (SA).
+Organisations or individuals must inform us if they have, or are likely to have, any chemical in excess of 10% of the threshold quantities set out in Schedule 15 of the Work Health and Safety Regulations 2012 (SA).

-The intent of notification is to ensure that all potential major hazard facilities are made known to the regulator.
-If a site is determined to be a major hazard facility, the operator must submit an application for a licence, a safety case and evidence of registration of the business within 24 months after the determination.
+Your notification will ensure that all potential major hazard facilities are made known to us and will allow us to determine if your site is a major hazard facility.
+If we do, we will send you a licence application, set an annual fee for a 5 year licence, request a safety case and evidence of registration of your business, to be completed within 24 months of our determination.

 Guide for major hazard facilities, Safe Work Australia